Continuation-of-Ashford/ashford-docs/character_creation/2_core_character_creation.md

 ## Items

-To see allowed items, set the filters according to the image below, or use this [link](https://5e.tools/items.html#abacus_phb,flstsource:llk=1~oga=1,flopsource:extend,flsttype:renaissance=0~treasure=0,floptype:extend,flstcategory:specific%20variant=0,flopcategory:extend).
+To see allowed items, set the filters according to the image below, or use this [link](https://5e.tools/items.html#chain%20mail_phb,flstsource:llk=1~oga=1~rmbre=0,flopsource:extend,flsttype:renaissance=0~treasure=0,floptype:extend).

 ![](../assets/allowed_items.png)

-We allow items with the Renaissance tag but not the Futuristic tag.
+We allow items with the Renaissance tag but not the Futuristic or Modern tag.
 There are no exceptions.

 *`Remember:` ReCoA uses some [custom item mechanics and modified items](../modified_mechanics/items.md).*